laanlabs/docs.3dscannerapp.com/content/howtos/how-to-enable-photo-mode.md

 #### 1. Enable beta access to the Photos mode from iOS 3dScannerApp for iOS

 Open 3dScannerApp for iOS, tap 'Scans' from the camera view, then tap the small gear icon in the lower left corner.
+Next, scroll down and find the switch labeled "Enable Mac Photogrammetry Link" and turn it on.

 <img style="float: left;" width="300" src="/images/tap-settings.jpg"/>